contrapunctus-1/chronometrist/README.md

 blandest for helping me with the name

-fiete for testing and bug reports
+fiete and wu-lee for testing and bug reports